The Truth About The Industry

 The word "Natural" within the beauty industry isn't actually clearly defined.
 It defines a product as having at least one ingredient that comes from nature... not great standards.

-To us, "Natural" means something so much more; a non-toxic product that offers the cleanest ingredients only found within nature (botanicals) and never man made.
-There's no hidden synthetics within our fragrances, no dyes, parabens, phthalates or sulfates, and they are never tested on animals.
+To us, "Natural" means something so much more; a non-toxic product that offers the cleanest ingredients only found within nature (botanicals).
+There's no hidden chemicals within our fragrances, no dyes, parabens, phthalates, sulfates or other harmful ingredients, and they are never tested on animals.

 We want to redefine "Natural" and set a standard within this industry as a trusted word that can represent the cleanest possible option for your health.